codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

     question, coffee, 0, 1, 2, 3, 5, 8, 13, 20, 40, 100

-When you define other card sets please keep in mind that only numeric values can be assigned to the `Story Points` field created by Jira Software.
+When you define your own card sets always keep in mind that only numeric values can be confirmed and assigned to the `Story Points` field created by Jira Software.

 #### Session Timeout